 Review PCAL’s March 17th meeting minutes and Profit/Loss Treasurer’s Report: Council Member Haughton explained PCAL didn’t have a quorum that day but discussion was had.
 He clarified that the PCAL meeting minutes stated there was $4589.00 in income and that should be net income.

 Correspondence: The City Council reviewed correspondence from January 2022 total Sales Tax of $17,604.40 with ½% Street Repairs Sales Tax totaling $3,891.14 and $2,039.83 being Motor Vehicle Sales Tax.
 Council reviewed an email from the League in regards to Municipal Equalization Funds (MEF) which stated Pawnee City is eligible for $115,892.68 for 2021-2022 and $114,523.59 for 2022-2023.
 Council Member Eisenhauer asked if this money goes into the General Fund and how can this money be spent?
 DC Wiers stated she will talk with Clerk Curtis tomorrow and find out.
 Council reviewed an email from NPPD announcing they and Entergy have mutually agreed to end their Support Services Agreement regarding the Cooper Nuclear Station.
 At this time, Mayor Hatfield reported to the Council that he watched a council meeting for Sebastien, Florida while he was on vacation and the agenda packet was 149 pages long which included copies of city ordinances.
 Also, if a meeting lasts over two and one-half hours, then the items that are left on the agenda are tabled until the next meeting.
 The population of Sebastien is around 50,000.
 Everyone on their council votes, even the mayor so, there is never a tie with five council members.
 Their council consists of three council people, the assistant mayor and then the mayor.
 All of the members wore ties and it was televised.
 Their council is dealing with issues similar to what Pawnee City’s council deals with.
 Mayor Hatfield related an incident concerning the sale of a property in Sebastien with a total of $80,000 in city liens filed against it.
 Council Member Eisenhauer stated that Clerk Curtis had mentioned to her about moving the date of the April 11th meeting to April 12th due to the school’s Spring Concert which will be the last concert Kristi Robison will conduct since she is retiring.
 Mayor Hatfield and Council Member Helms cannot attend April 12th since they have a Masonic Lodge meeting so it was decided to move the meeting to Wednesday, April 13th.
 Council Member Helms moved to hold the next Council meeting on Wednesday, April 13th at 7:00 p.m.
 Council Member Eisenhauer seconded the motion.
-Roll Call vote indicated all present voting in favor of the motion, whereupon motion carried..Council reviewed the Certification of Tax Levies from the Pawnee County Clerk.
+Roll Call vote indicated all present voting in favor of the motion, whereupon motion carried.

-Council Member HelmsEisenhauer moved to adjourn the meeting.
-Council Member Fisher Haughton seconded the motion.
-Roll Call vote indicated all in favor of the motion and meeting adjourned at 8:397:57 p.m.
+Council Member Eisenhauer moved to adjourn the meeting.
+Council Member Haughton seconded the motion.
+Roll Call vote indicated all in favor of the motion and meeting adjourned at 7:57 p.m.

-ATTEST: Kellie A. Wiers, Deputy City Clerk Bruce Haughton, Council PresidentCharlie Hatfield, Mayor
+ATTEST: Kellie A. Wiers, Deputy City Clerk Charlie Hatfield, Mayor